celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 ### NMT Proof Size

 Increasing the size of NMT nodes will increase the size of the NMT proof.
-Assuming shares are 512 bytes, square size is 128, and the NMT proof is for a single leaf:
+Assuming shares are 512 bytes, square size is 128, the NMT for a row will contain 2 * 128 leaves.
+If the NMT proof is for a single leaf:

 Namespace ID size (bytes) | Unencoded NMT proof size (bytes) | Protobuf encoded NMT proof size (bytes) | Protobuf encoded NMT proof with [gzip](https://pkg.go.dev/compress/gzip) (bytes)
 --------------------------|----------------------------------|-----------------------------------------|---------------------------------------------------------------------------------